caelumproject/Apollo/README.md

  **Hint!** You can run all these actions in one go by running `./apollo.sh start`.
 This executes all needed steps in a single command.

+ Enter any key in your console to let the masternode run in the background.

+ To know your coinbase account when setting up a masternode on https://master.testnet.caelumfoundation.com use the command `./apollo.sh list`.

  Check if you are displayed on our stats page https://stats.testnet.caelumfoundation.com/